hisschemoller/music-pattern-generator/README.md

 The output processor sends incoming MIDI out of the app to a MIDI port.

 Only MIDI ports that are enabled in the Preferences panel can be used as an output.
 Click the 'Preferences' button in the Control Bar to open the Preferences panel.
-Then enable all MIDI outputs you want to use in the Network column.
+Then in the Network column enable all MIDI outputs you want to use.
 As shown in the image above.

 ![The Output settings editor](assets/img/processor-output-editor.jpg 'The Output settings editor')

-Select an output in the MIDI ports list of the editor.
+In the processor's editor panel select an output in the list of MIDI ports.
+Or No Output to stop the port from sending data.

 Multiple Output processors can be added in a single project to send MIDI to multiple ports.